d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 print(type(b))
 ```

-## Exercises
+## Problems

-* Run the code in this section.
+1. Run the code in this section.
 Change the conditional statement `x == y` in this section to `x < y` or `x > y`, and then see what kind of NDArray you can get.
-* Replace the two NDArrays that operate by element in the broadcast mechanism with other shapes, e.g. three dimensional tensors.
+1. Replace the two NDArrays that operate by element in the broadcast mechanism with other shapes, e.g. three dimensional tensors.
 Is the result the same as expected?
-* Assume that we have three matrices `a`, `b` and `c`.
+1. Assume that we have three matrices `a`, `b` and `c`.
 Rewrite `c = nd.dot(a, b.T) + c` in the most memory efficient manner.

 ## Scan the QR Code to Access [Discussions](https://discuss.gluon.ai/t/topic/745)